SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 If upgrades are allowed for your AWS account, you can upgrade your active account directly from Sumo Logic.

 - Payment is handled by Amazon.
-You don't need to provide any payment information.
+You do not need to provide any payment information.
 - The account upgrade is independent from your AWS subscription.
 It increases your reserved Sumo Logic ingest volume, so you are less likely to be subject to overage charges.

 To upgrade: